dgor82/dgor82.github.io/style_guide_practices.md

 ... time and attention that would be better spent thinking deeply about important boundary cases!

+## Why no TDD?

+Notice that I am not following 'Test-Driven Development' despite advocacy by many of my programming heroes.
+This is one of the points where I side with John Ousterhout in his [epic debate](https://github.com/johnousterhout/aposd-vs-clean-code/blob/main/README.md?utm_source=substack&utm_medium=email) with Uncle Bob.
+In short, I found that the very tactical back- and forth between test code and production code, in seconds-long cycles as per true TDD, indeed distracted me from higher-level, design-oriented thinking in larger chunks.
+This style guide is neutral on the use of TDD as long as you otherwise take tests as seriously as I do.

 # Vertical Slicing

 My motivation for adopting Vertical Slicing is to ensure that any development efforts are focused on delivering small, incremental pieces of functionality that span all the architectural layers from the UI to the backend and/or all components and platforms.
 This translates to quicker iterations and feedback loops, which in turn guarantees tighter alignment of development with user feedback and  requirements.